PardeepChahar/Jenkins-Notes/index.md

 After completion of job docker container automatically stopped

-Using this setup you can dynamically launch conatiners and deploy your app on the top of these containers.
+Using this setup you can dynamically launch containers and deploy your app on the top of these containers.